Logotyp för Brå

 Expected outcome: Improved partnerships leading to strategic crime prevention and community development.

-PREVENT on social media
+PREVENT on Social Media

 Follow the PREVENT project on social media.